It should come as no surprise that at Your Friend in Reykjavik, we love our home city!

-And if we inspire you to begin planning your dream Iceland trip, but you just can’t find a tour package right for you, consider our custom tours option.
-Our expert team can craft a trip that suits your travel arrangements.
+And if we inspire you to begin planning your dream Iceland trip, but you just can’t find a tour package right for you, consider our custom tour in Iceland.
+Our expert team can craft a trip tailored to you.

-The Golden Circle encompasses a 300km round trip that takes in three of Iceland’s most famous natural attractions: Thingvellir National Park, the Geyser Geothermal Area, and the Gullfoss Waterfall.
+The Golden Circle encompasses a 300 km round trip that takes in three of Iceland’s most famous natural attractions:

 The Thingvellir National Park is the site of Iceland’s first parliament (established around 930 AD) and is regarded by many as the country’s spiritual home.

-Learn all about the country’s past before walking to one of the most extraordinary natural wonders you’ll ever see: two tectonic plates rising from the Earth’s crust to form a beautiful crevasse you can walk through.
+Learn about our country’s past before walking to one of the most extraordinary natural wonders you’ll ever see: two tectonic plates rising from the Earth’s crust to form a beautiful crevasse you can walk through.

-Meanwhile, the Gulfoss Waterfall (Golden Falls) is one of Iceland’s most iconic waterfalls (and we have many!).
-Chosen as a filming location for many films and TV shows, the Gulfoss Waterfall is the ideal spot to take some fabulous photos – it looks amazon throughout the year!
+Chosen as a filming location for many films and TV shows, Gulfoss is the ideal spot to take some fabulous photos.
+It looks incredible throughout the year!

 Finally, you can visit the geothermal area in Haukadalur.
-This site is unique; you can watch active geysers blast water high into the air.
-The smaller geyser, known as Strokkur, can be counted on to erupt almost every ten minutes.
+This site is truly unique; you can watch active geysers blast water high into the air.

-The southern coast of Iceland possesses some of the country’s most magical locations.
-Steeped in myths and legends for centuries, the landscapes offer unforgettable sites such as black sand beaches and glacial lagoons.
-Not to mention lots of charming historical villages dotted all around.
+Steeped in myths and legends for centuries, the southern landscapes offer unforgettable sites like black sand beaches and glacial lagoons, not to mention charming historical villages dotted all around.

-Join Your Friend in Reykjavik for our 2-Day South Coast Tour, where you’ll visit the Jokulsarlon Glacier Lagoon, Skaftafell and Vatnajokull national parks, Seljalandsfoss and Skogafoss waterfalls, and much more besides.
+Join Your Friend in Reykjavik for our 2-Day South Coast Tour in Iceland, where you’ll visit the Jokulsarlon Glacier Lagoon, Skaftafell and Vatnajokull national parks, Seljalandsfoss and Skogafoss waterfalls, and much more besides.

-If you’re tight on time, consider our South Coast Sagas Day Tour, which conveniently departs from Reykjavik and will have you back to your accommodation within about ten hours.
+If you’re tight on time, consider our South Coast Sagas Day Tour in Iceland, which conveniently departs from Reykjavik and will have you back to your accommodation within about ten hours.